cognitect-labs/aws-api/README.md

 ### Retriable errors

-When the aws-api client encounters an error, it uses two funtions to determine whether to retry the request:
+When the aws-api client encounters an error, it uses two functions to determine whether to retry the request:

 ``` clojure